aiddata/accessible-poverty-estimates/README.md

 6. Run `dhs_clusters.py` to prepare DHS data

 7. Run `osm_features.py` to prepare OSM data
     - Note: If you are adapting this code for another country, be sure to update the OSM crosswalk files before this step.
+The `crosswalk_gen.py` script can be used to do this.

 8. Run `models.py` to train models and produce figures.